 According to The Wall Street Journal Apple is in talks with Comcast, US’ largest cable provider, for a streaming TV service that’ll be available in future versions of the Apple TV.

-However, ever since an excerpt from Steve Jobs biography revealed that he felt that he had finally cracked integrated Television sets, the chatter about Apple possibly releasing Televisions sets has got louder.
+Ever since Steve Jobs told his biographer Walter Isaacson that he had finally cracked integrated Television sets, the chatter about Apple possibly releasing its own branded television sets has got louder.